nj-vs-vh/nj-vs-vh-page/projects/minesweeper/body.md

 ## fast-forwarding

-if an N-mine cell has K marked mines nearby and N-K unopened neighbor cells, assuming the first K marked mines are correct, we can safely open all N-K neighbors. by doing this in the loop we can "fast-forward" the game until the next non-trivial situation occurs.
+if an $n$-mine cell has $k$ marked mines nearby and $n-k$ unopened neighbor cells, assuming the first $k$ marked mines are correct, we can safely open all $n-k$ neighbors. by doing this in the loop we can "fast-forward" the game until the next non-trivial situation occurs.

 this feature is very simple so that it doesn't feel like cheating, but also eliminates the most boring parts of the game.